Michael Wysolovski Held A Teenage Girl As A Sex Slave For Over A Year, Gets No Prison Time

 WARNING: The remainder of this post contains content that may be disturbing to some readers.

-Michael Wysolovski, 33, was sentenced this week to ten years in prison, with only eight months to be served.
+Michael Wysolovski, 33, was sentenced this week to 10 years in prison, with only eight months to be served.
 For those eight months, he was given credit for time already served, and thus walked away a free man.
 He received the sentence in exchange for a guilty plea to first-degree cruelty to children and interstate interference with custody, after initially being charged with much more serious rape and sodomy charges.

 The Hailey Burns Disappearance